 “My first wife was the second cook at a third-rate joint on 4th Street.”

 Coming on with assured Movie Star cool, Ladd plays the trouble-shooter pal of a rough politician on the make (the ever solid Brian Donlevy), making wise with every line.
 Jealousy and the old double-cross dice things up.
-23-year-old blonde ‘dish’ Lake adds the needed slink factor to the ballsiness and William Bendix comes on memorably in a classic rendition of a hulking, brutish bodyguard.
+Twenty-three-year-old blonde ‘dish’ Lake adds the needed slink factor to the ballsiness.
+William Bendix comes on memorably in a classic rendition of a hulking, brutish bodyguard.
 It’s a great bad guy part, pure to the era, and Bendix is allowed to deliver Ladd a couple of nasty pulpings, stopping to growl petulantly in his best Brooklynese “Aww, you mean I don’t get to smack Baby no more?”
-He’s funny, but believably scary*, and all four of the stars give the most to the screenplays generous array of insults.
+He’s funny, but believably scary, and all four stars give the most to the screenplays generous array of insults. *